Smart and Skilled introduces new fee arrangements for government-subsidised vocational education and training (VET).

 To support apprentices and their employers, the student fee for apprentices is not more than $2,000 for the qualification that supports the apprenticeship.
 Some employers are responsible for paying the fees for their apprentices.
 This varies according to the industrial award.

-New-entrant trainees pay not more than $1,000 for their course fee for the Smart and Skilled qualification that supports their traineeship.
+New-entrant trainee undertaking a traineeship on the NSW Skills List pay not more than $1,000 for their course fee for the Smart and Skilled qualification that supports their traineeship.

 The student fee under Smart and Skilled covers the costs associated with all modes of training delivery (including workplace training and assessment).
 Providers may not issue additional charges to students for training delivery and assessment services.